MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/outlook.md

 For machines with an installation of Outlook, you can manage your mailboxes with the Outlook actions.

 > ![IMPORTANT]
 > Outlook automation actions do not support the [New Outlook](https://support.microsoft.com/office/getting-started-with-the-new-outlook-for-windows-656bb8d9-5a60-49b2-a98b-ba7822bc7627) application.
-Make sure you are using **Outlook** desktop application.
+Make sure you are using the **Outlook** desktop application.

 After creating an Outlook instance with the **Launch Outlook** action, use the **Retrieve email messages from Outlook** action to get the messages from a specified account and mail folder.